1. Mistletoe is a parasite.

-8. In Norse mythology, mistletoe is a god-killer.
-Balder, the son of Odin and Frigg, was felled by an arrow made of mistletoe, the only material that could hurt him.
-Oddly, this may have been the origin of the kissing tradition, as some retellings say that Frigg revived Balder and was so happy, she commanded anyone who stood under the plant to kiss as a reminder of how love conquered death.
+Balder, the favorite son of chief god Odin and the goddess Frigg, was felled by an arrow made of mistletoe, the only substance that could harm him.
+Oddly, this may have been the origin of the kissing tradition.
+Some retellings of the story say that Frigg revived Balder and was so happy, she commanded anyone who stood under the mistletoe to kiss as a reminder of how love conquered death.